Glasgow, Dumbarton and Helensburgh Railway: The Glasgow, Dumbarton and Helensburgh Railway

 The C&DJR line was remarkably successful, and that only emphasised the potential of a railway that truly connected the area north and west of Dumbarton with Glasgow.

-Local people promoted a railway to close the gap, and the Glasgow, Dumbarton and Helensburgh Railway was authorised on 15 August 1855, to build a line from Cowlairs, on the Edinburgh and Glasgow line, to Helensburgh.
+Local people promoted a railway to close the gap, and the Glasgow, Dumbarton and Helensburgh Railway was authorised by the Glasgow, Dumbarton and Helensburgh Railway Act 1855 (18 & 19 Vict. c. cxc) on 15 August 1855, to build a line from Cowlairs, on the Edinburgh and Glasgow line, to Helensburgh.
 Trains would use the Queen Street passenger terminus and Sighthill goods depot of the Edinburgh and Glasgow Railway.
 The authorised capital was £240,000.

 The line was to link with the Caledonian and Dumbartonshire line and run over it in the centre of its route, and the Edinburgh and Glasgow Railway was to operate it.
 The planned line ran round the north of Glasgow, avoiding construction in the built up area.
 The directors were proud of their local support; much English capital had supported the construction of the earlier trunk railways of the 1840s, but those days were past.

 The company agreed to repay the C&DJR company half of the cost of the River Leven bridge at Dumbarton.